Load spreadsheet data into APEX

-These are some solutions for parsing text files (CSV, tab-delimited, fixed-width, XML, etc.) that I’ve used or heard of.
+These are some solutions for parsing text files (CSV, tab-delimited, fixed-width, etc.) that I’ve used or heard of.
+I’m not including the more standardised data interchange text formats in this list (e.g. XML, JSON) as these are rarely used by end users to supply spreadsheet data.
 “Your Mileage May Vary” – so test and evaluate them to determine if they will suit your needs.

 - External Table / SQL*Loader / SQL*Loader Express Mode (CSV, delimited, and fixed width files)

-- APEX Data Workshop (CSV, delimited, and XML files)
+- APEX Data Workshop (CSV & delimited files)

 - APEX Data Loader Wizard (CSV and delimited files only)